-LITERARY SCHOOL THIS School comprises eight permanently ororganized classes, whose studies commence with the alphabet and are continued in the Elementary Branches, Mathematics, Languages, English Literature, Natural Sciences, and Moral Philosophy, until the minds of the students are properly trained for the duties of life.
+fully held by them in any of the States or Territorie of the Confederate States.
+4. The Confederate States shalf guarantee to every alphabet and are continued in the Elementary Branches, Vatural Science of the Confederate States shalf guarantee to every Mathematics, Languages, English Literature, Natural Sciences, and Moral Philosophy, until the minds of the students are properly trained for the duties of life.
 The investigations and discussions are thorough and comprehensive.
 Necessary apparatus is freely supplied.
 The Libraries and Cabinets embrace rare and extensive collections.
 FINE-ARTS SCHOOL.

-Sepcial attention is devoted to Drawing, Oil Painting, and Embroidery.
+Sepcial attention is devoted to Drawing; Oil Painting; and Embroidery.
 The various styles of "fancy painting" and "ornamental work" are also taught.
 MUSIC SCHOOL.
 Music is taught as a science and and as an art.
-Instruc-

-MUSIC SCHOOL.

-Music is taught as a science and and as an art.
-Instruction is given on the Piano, Guitar and Harmonium.
-Unusual attention is deved to Vocal and Sacred Music.
+Instruc-tion is given on the Piano, Guitar and Harmonium.
+Unu-sual attention is deved to Vocal and Sacred Music.
 EXPENSES.

-Tuition in Elementary Branches,

-" College Classes,

-" Drawing, (materials included,)

-" Painting in Water Colors,

-" Oil Painting (materials included,)

-" Wax Work, (material included,)

-" Embroidery, (materials included,)

-" Music, (instrument furnished,)

-" Board, (washing included,)

-REMARKS.

-Experienced and thoroughly auslified teach
+Tuition in Elementary Branches, " College Classes, " Drawing, (materials included,) " Painting in Water Colors, " Oil Painting (materials included,) " Wax Work, (material included.) " Embroidery, (materials included,) " Music, (instrument furnished,) " Board, (washing included,) " REMARKS.

 Experienced and thoroughly qualified teachers give their entire time to their respective departments.

-Extra charges and needless expenses are strictly prohibited-necessary purchases are made by the teachers.-Picayune pedlars are not allowed to enter the premises, and

-Picayune pedlars are not allowed to enter the premises, and no pocket money is required.
+Extra charges and needless expenses are strictly prohibited-necessary purchases are made by the teachers .-Picayune pedlars are not allowed to enter the premises, and no pocket money is required.
 Oxford is situated on the healthy hills of Granville, 12 miles from the Raleigh and Gaston Railroad, and is connected with Henderson Station by a line of daily stages.
 The scholastic year is divided into two sessions.
 The first opens on the first Monday in July and closes on the last Thursday in November.
-The second opens on the first Monday in January and closes with the annual commencement on the last Thursday is May ment on the last Thursday in May.
-Students are received for one or more sessions.
-Correct pondents will direct their favors to MILLS & CO., Oxford, N. C.
+The second opens on the first Monday in January and closes with the annual commence- Students are received for one or more sessions.
+Correspondents will direct their favors to MILLS & CO., Oxford, N. C.